jwtd/grunt-jira-actions/README.md

     // Add comments to existing Jira issues
     addJiraComment: {

-      // Declare options that are common to all Jira actions
+      // Declare options that are common to all Jira actions (or call setJiraConfig task before this one)
       options: {
         jira_host: 'foo.atlassian.net'
       },